sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-06-maven-jmeter-modify.md

 gh-badge: [star,follow]
 comments: true
 ---
 In this article we are going to see how we can customize jmeter when executing with maven plugin.
-This is continuation post of [this original article](https://sarkershantonu.github.io/2020/08/28/maven-jmeter/).
+This is continuation post of [previous article](https://sarkershantonu.github.io/2020/08/28/maven-jmeter/).

-In the last article, we know about how we can configure Jmeter plugins.
+if we use very minimum elements in Jmeter, we may not need jmeter complete version to run, we can run minimum jmeter.
+That means, less download time, less java memory usages, faster loading.
+We will see this here.

 Now, when testing in jmeter, if we need any 3rd party JAR/Lib, how we can do that.
 We will see that now.

-And, if we use very minimum element in Jmeter, we may not need jmeter complete version to run, we can run minimum jmeter.
-That means, less download time, less java memory usages, faster loading.
-We will see this here.

-### Jmeter Jar Configuration

 ### Adding 3rd party JARs
 - This will JARs at /lib directory